 Can I get DAB radio in the car?

-Yes, DAB radio is available in the car, though unless you have a new car, you will probably have to buy some extra equipment.
+Yes, DAB radio is available in the car, though if you have an older car, you may need to buy some extra equipment or upgrade your car stereo.

 Does DAB radio need WiFi?

-No, DAB radio uses a digital signal, but it does not require the internet or a computer.
-As long as you can pick up a DAB signal, all you need to do is switch the radio.
+No, DAB radio uses a digital signal, but you don’t need to connect it to the internet.
+All you need to listen to DAB radio is the radio itself.
 This means that digital radio is free at the point of use, with no data charges.
+If you want to listen to digital stations on your phone you will need the internet, as practically no smartphones have a DAB receiver.

 Can DAB radios receive AM and FM stations?

 Most AM and FM stations also broadcast on DAB, including BBC Radio 1, Radio 2, Radio 3, Radio 4 and Radio 5 Live.
-The vast majority of DAB radios also have an FM receiver, though only a few such as the König Portable DAB+ Radio let you pick up AM.
+The vast majority of DAB radios also have an FM receiver, though only a few such as the König Portable DAB+ Radio let you pick up AM signals as well.

 If you have a question that isn’t answered here, please leave a comment below.